k3s-io/docs/docs/quick-start.md

 This guide will help you quickly launch a cluster with default options.
 The [installation section](./installation/installation.md) covers in greater detail how K3s can be set up.

-Make sure your nodes meet the the [requirements](./installation/requirements.md) before proceeding.
+Make sure your nodes meet the [requirements](./installation/requirements.md) before proceeding.

 For information on how K3s components work together, refer to the [architecture section.](./architecture.md)